 There are some basics that those in their 40s may find they need to start tackling: 1) brightening, 2) early signs of sun damage and hyperpigmentation, 3) first wrinkles.
 The suggestions below are for a complete regimen, from cleanser to serum, with focus on helping with these Big 3.

 Of course, you may feel that one of the Big 3 applies most to you.
 So, if for example, hyperpigmentation and sun damage is the key issue, start the day right with an appropriate cleanser such as Skinfinite Purify Facial Cleanser ($30 in the shop).
 It is packed with hydroxyl acids as well as yogurt, and I love that there is the antioxidant raspberry.
 I found this cleanser to be effective and surprisingly gentle – that is, until my husband made off with it.
 For wrinkle prevention and cure, try M.A.D Mega Rich Antioxidant Cleansing Gel ($32) with antioxidant tea, cranberry, seaweed and maritime pine.
 Or there’s Stemulation’s fruit-extract-packed Gentle Gel Cleanser, which is also a great body wash as it comes in a 6oz tube ($35 in the shop).
 For brightening and clarify the complexion, La Vie Celeste Exfoliating Mother of Pearl Cleanser ($40 in the shop) with its creamy clay base, and for oilier skins there’s Arcona White Tea Purifying Cleanser ($42).

 Toners perform an important balancing act between controlling excess oil, refining pores and providing anti-aging nourishment.
 The other day a 40-something asked me for a recommendation for a hydrating toner, specifically one with hyaluronic acid.
 It turns out that hydrating toner is not an oxymoron, and I was delighted to recommend 100% Pure Jasmine Green Tea Tonique ($19), which fits the bill perfectly plus some with its antioxidants.
-I also like La Vie Celeste Restorative Illuminating Toner ($35 in the shop).
+I also like La Vie Celeste Restorative Illuminating Toner ($35).
 I love that the first ingredient is aloe and that it is closely followed by vitamin B. Plus there is the very useful addition of horse chestnut (helpful for broken veins).